310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Kanata %}
-Chiaki, you look pale… If you are feeling unwell, then please leave the rest to us and take a break, okay?
+chiaki, you look pale… if you are feeling unwell, then please leave the rest to us and take a break, okay?
 {% endbubble %}

 {% bubble Chiaki %}